 2.106.
 Section 13.6.
 State that textStandardDecimalSeparator, textStandardGroupingSeparator, textStandardExponentRep, textStandardInfinityRep, textStandardNanRep and textStandardZeroRep must all be entirely distinct from one another, and it is a schema definition otherwise.
 This is in the interests of clarity, and is an extra constraint compared to ICU.
 If any property value is an expression, the checking of this constraint cannot take place until processing.

 2.107.
-Section 11.
-The list of enums for the encoding property is extended to include ‘US-ASCII-7-bit-packed’ in order to support data formats where ASCII characters are encoded in 7 bits with no padding bit.
-Note that the new enum is neither a CCSID or an IANA charset.

-The encoding ‘US-ASCII-7-bit-packed’ is 1-bit aligned.
+Section 3, 11.

+Updated 2014-07-21 and 2014-08-28 to introduce the concept of a DFDL standard encoding

+The list of kinds of value for the encoding property is extended to include ‘DFDL standard encoding’.
+This is needed to support encodings for which there is not an IANA name or a CCSID but for which the name and definition must be agreed upon by DFDL implementations.
+Such an encoding must start with ‘X-DFDL’ to avoid future name clashes.
+A definition of ‘DFDL standard encoding’ will be added to the Glossary.

-The new enum is not in the set of encodings that a DFDL processor must accept in order to be minimally conformant.
+No DFDL standard encodings will be in the set of encodings that a DFDL processor must accept in order to be minimally conformant.

+A new Appendix to the DFDL specification will define all DFDL standard encodings.

+Two examples of DFDL standard encodings are ‘X-DFDL-US-ASCII-7-BIT-PACKED’ and ‘X-DFDL-US-ASCII-6-BIT-PACKED’.
+These are fully described in DFDL Experience Document 3 [DFDLX3] along with a template for specifying further examples.

 2.108.
 Section 3.
 Update the Glossary concerning annotations, as follows, and use the new or changed terms as appropriate throughout the specification: